Brooke0223/CS_Dashboard/README.md

 - `average_daily_MME`
 - `total_above_90MME`

-Both fact tables were dimensionalized by `Drugs`, `Locations`, `Populations`, `Age Brackets`, and `Years`.
+Both fact tables are dimensionalized by `Drugs`, `Locations`, `Populations`, `Age Brackets`, and `Years`.

 ## ETL Process
 Python scripting was used to create Data Definition Language (DDL) files that wrangled the data into a MySQL database.

-MySQL "views" were generated to match the predefined star schema creating a logical structure that aligned with analytical requirements.
+MySQL "views" were generated to match the predefined star schema creating a logical structure that aligned with the analytical requirements.

 Views from the MySQL database were exported as SQL files that encapsulated the organized data and schema structure.